Cammy: Other appearances

 In addition to publishing English-language adaptations of the Street Fighter Alpha and Sakura Ganbaru! manga, UDON released an original comic book series retelling the Street Fighter story.
 In it Cammy, working as Bison's "Killer Bee" assassin, is the one directly responsible for the death of Chun-Li's father.
 Elsewhere, she is tracking Ryu in San Francisco under orders from Shadaloo, when she is confronted and captured by Rose, who undoes Shadaloo's brainwashing then leaves her in front of the British embassy in Italy.
 Cammy has no memory of anything leading up to that moment, but a terrorist attack on the embassy suddenly triggers her latent fighting ability and she foils the threat, after which Delta Red promptly sign her on as a member.
 While she completes missions with Delta Red, Cammy pieces together remnants of her memory and does her best to make up for any sins she might have committed in Shadaloo's name.
 During the second series, Cammy takes a leave from Delta Red to find out more about her past.
 She travels to Mexico with Chun-Li to meet T. Hawk for a joint investigation, but they are intercepted by M. Bison, who recaptures her and demands she represent Shadaloo in the upcoming tournament he is hosting.
 Cammy is brought back to Shadaloo where her brainwashing is resumed during the third series (Street Fighter II Turbo), but Vega frees her from the brainwashing before the tournament finishes.
 Cammy acts as though she is still under Bison's command but enlists the help of Chun-Li and Guile.
 In the aftermath she has rejoined Delta Red.

 Cammy History, a two-volume light novel by Yuka Minakawa featuring Cammy as the main character, was published by Wani Books in 1995.
-Cammy artwork was featured on an officially licensed lenticular print Nubytech/UDON joypad for the PlayStation 2, and a Mad Catz wireless joypad for the PlayStation 3.
+Cammy artwork was featured on a lenticular print NubyTech/UDON wireless joypad prototype for the PlayStation 2, which was announced on May 11, 2005, but was never released; and a Mad Catz wireless joypad for the PlayStation 3.
 She was also a subject of numerous figures from various manufacturers, including Funko, Kotobukiya, S.H.
 Figuarts, and many others.
 Assorted merchandise included a line of women's lingerie and a figurine that came with a DyDo drink.